Compliance

 • Mitigation: Mitigating risk is the core of what a Compliance team does: help build controls, test that they’re actually working, and measure the ROI of your risk-mitigation measures.

-• Transfer: Why have cyber insurance in the first place?
+• Transfer: Why is cyber insurance important in the first place?
 Because your risk register indicates that one or more risks are beyond your organization’s risk appetite and too big even to mitigate.
 Cyber insurance is the solution, in theory, to manage catastrophic risk where the costs of making your organization whole would otherwise be too great.
 Your organization pays premiums, and in the event of a catastrophe, it gets a payout, in theory, that covers financial losses and the costs of digital forensic investigations and lawsuits.
 Cyber insurance does not cover all losses (which we’ll discuss further, below).
-Cyber insurance can be in the form of a first-party contract or a third-party contract.
+Cyber coverage insurance can be in the form of a first-party contract or a third-party contract.
+What is the difference between cyber insurance first-party vs. third-party?
 First-party coverage protects your company’s data, including employee and customer information.
 Third-party coverage generally protects you from liability if a third party brings claims against you.

-The coverage gap is significant enough that the US Treasury Department is considering a national cyber insurance program as a backstop to cover “catastrophic” attacks that involve critical infrastructure.
+The cyber coverage insurance gap is significant enough that the US Treasury Department considered a national cyber insurance program as a backstop to cover “catastrophic” attacks that involve critical infrastructure.

-But with cyberattacks becoming more frequent, severe, and expensive, cyber insurance remains an important element of loss recovery measures in case of a cyberattack.
+But with cyberattacks becoming more frequent, severe, and expensive, the benefits of cyber insurance remain an important element of loss recovery measures in case of a cyberattack.

 If your organization wants to get cyber insurance, it should take certain steps to prepare for the process.
-Without getting mired in details, here’s an overview:
+Without getting mired in details, here’s an overview of what to look for in cyber insurance coverage:

 • Perform a detailed cyber risk assessment with the help of an expert, and identify relevant cyber threats.